-- (a) For each NMI a separate Inventory Table is required that, identifies each Unmetered Device that forms part of the load, and lists: - (i) the Unmetered Device Type; - (ii) the form of on/off control photoelectric cell control, timer control, ripple control or other control; - (iii) if timer control or ripple control, the on/off times for the timer control or the ripple control system; - (iv) if other control, the on/off times; - (v) End User details;

-- (vi) Location details; - (vii) if an Unmetered Device is shared with another NMI, the proportion of load that is agreed by affected Registered Participants to be attributable to that NMI (k).
+- (a) For each NMI, a separate Inventory Table is required that identifies each Unmetered Device type that forms part of the load and for each Unmetered Device type lists: - (i) The Unmetered Device type; - (ii) The form of on/off control photoelectric cell control, timer control, ripple control or other control; - (iii) If timer control or ripple control, the on/off times for the timer control or the ripple control system; - (iv) If other control, the on/off times; - (v) If an Unmetered Device is shared with another NMI, the proportion of load that is agreed by affected Registered Participants to be attributable to that NMI (k).
 Each k factor will be less than 1.
-The sum of the k factors for a shared Unmetered Device across each respective NMI must be equal to 1; - (viii) if an Unmetered Device is not shared with another NMI, the k factor must be equal to 1; - (ix) number of such Unmetered Devices installed; - (x) effective start date the first day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; - (xi) effective end date the last day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; and - (xii) last change date the date that record in the Inventory Table was most recently created or modified. - (b) Each Unmetered Device in the Inventory Table is a unique combination of physical hardware, time control classification and shared portion.
-For example, if an Unmetered Device is shared with another NMI, the individual portions of the Unmetered Device(s) must be included in the Inventory Table as a separate Unmetered Device on each NMI. - (c) Each MC must develop the initial Inventory Table for the NMIs for which it is responsible.
-The initial Inventory Table must be agreed by each affected Registered Participant, AEMO and the relevant End User. - Each MC must update the Inventory Table for the NMIs for which it is responsible on at least a monthly basis to ensure that the accuracy requirements in section 12.5 of Metrology Procedure: Part A are met.
-Any changes to the Inventory Table may only be made on a retrospective basis where: - (i) agreed by the MC and the affected Registered Participants; or - (ii) necessary to comply with clause 7.9.4 of the NER. - (e) The MC must communicate any material changes to the Inventory Table to and obtain agreement from the affected Registered Participants. - (f) The MC must provide the Inventory Table to relevant Registered Participants when requested.
+The sum of the k factors for a shared Unmetered Device across each respective NMI must be equal to 1;

+- (vi) If an Unmetered Device is not shared with another NMI, the k factor must be equal to 1; - (vii) number of such Unmetered Devices installed; - (viii) Effective start date the first day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; - (ix) Effective end date the last day on which that record in the Inventory Table is to be included in the calculation of metering data for that NMI; and - (x) Last change date the date that record in the Inventory Table was most recently created or modified. - (b) Each Unmetered Device in the Inventory Table is a unique combination of physical hardware, time control classification and shared portion.
+For example, if an Unmetered Device is shared with another NMI, the individual portions of the Unmetered Device(s) must be included in the Inventory Table as a separate Unmetered Device type on each NMI. - (c) Each MC must develop the initial Inventory Table for the NMIs for which it is responsible.
+The initial Inventory Table must be agreed by each affected Registered Participant, AEMO and the relevant End User. - (d) Each MC must update the Inventory Table for the NMIs for which it is responsible on at least a monthly basis to ensure that the accuracy requirements in section 12.5 of Metrology Procedure: Part A are met.
+Any changes to the Inventory Table may only be made on a retrospective basis where: - (i) Agreed by the MC and the affected Registered Participants; or - (ii) Necessary to comply with clause 7.9.4 of the NER. - (e) The MC must communicate any material changes to the Inventory Table to the affected Registered Participants. - (f) The MC must provide the Inventory Table to relevant Registered Participants when requested.